How to Start a Business in Wake County

 Business Link of North Carolina may also be a good resource to learn more about permits and licenses required to operate a business within North Carolina.

 Starting a business can be exciting, rewarding and overwhelming.
-However, you don’t have to do it alone.
-We’re here to help.
+However, you don't have to do it alone.
+There are many free resources and agencies to help you with the process.
+Schedule an appointment with a business counselor at Wake Tech's Entrepreneurship & Small Business Center today.